binbinao/MBTI-AI/README.md

 The application includes integration with Lkeap API services for personality analysis using DeepSeek models.
 To configure the API:

-1. Copy `.env.example` to `.env` in the root directory and add your Lkeap API key
+1. Copy `.env.example` to `.env` in the root directory and add your Tencent Lkeap API key
 2. Navigate to the `server` directory and install dependencies: `npm install`
 3. Start the backend proxy server: `npm start` (or `npm run dev` for development with auto-restart)
 4. Keep the backend server running while using the frontend application